SmartHarmony/JPEG-AI-OPT/README.md

 ```
 cd ~/Documents/GitHub/demo/JPEG-AI-OPT/JAIOPT/
 ```
-In your `JAIOPT` folder, make sure you can find a folder named `lothar`, then execute command to convert that ONNX to our internal computational graph:
+In your `JAIOPT` folder, make sure you can find a folder named `lothar`, then execute the command to convert that ONNX to our internal computational graph:
 ```bash
 python3.7 lothar/controller.py convert --config=path/to/decoder_uv.yml --model_path=path/to/decoder_uv.onnx
 ```